ariary/kraken_capital_gain/README.md

 # Kraken Capital Gain
 ## Description
 This repo is used to know ***your capital gain using Kraken***.
-You can play with different parameter, e.g you can have an overview of your capital gain for a specific currency or for a specific timeframe
+You can play with different parameters, e.g you can have an overview of your capital gain for a specific currency or for a specific timeframe

 ## Requirement